The Green Chemistry & Commerce Council (GC3) is a project of:

 600 Suffolk Street, Lowell, MA 01854

-Dr. Joel Tickner is Professor in the Department of Public Health at the University of Massachusetts Lowell where he also directs the Chemicals Policy and Science Initiative at the Lowell Center for Sustainable Production.
-He is founder and Director of the Green Chemistry & Commerce Council (GC3); Executive Director of the Association for the Advancement of Alternatives Assessment (A4), a new professional association; and Co-Director of the Massachusetts Toxics Use Reduction Institute (TURI).
-He is a leading expert on chemicals regulation, regulatory science, and application of green chemistry and alternatives assessment in science and policy.
+Dr. Joel Tickner is a Professor of Public Health at the University of Massachusetts Lowell.
+He is founder and Executive Director of the Green Chemistry & Commerce Council (GC3); Executive Director of the Association for the Advancement of Alternatives Assessment (A4), a new professional association; and Co-Director of the Massachusetts Toxics Use Reduction Institute (TURI).
+He is a leading expert on application of green chemistry and alternatives assessment in science and policy.
 He has served on a number of EPA and National Academy of Sciences advisory committees and advises government agencies around the world.
-He holds a Masters of Science degree in Environmental Studies from the University of Montana and a Doctor of Science Degree from the Department of Work Environment at University of Massachusetts Lowell and was an Environmental Protection Agency STAR Fellow.
+He holds a Masters of Science degree in Environmental Studies from the University of Montana and a Doctor of Science Degree from the Department of Work Environment at University of Massachusetts Lowell.